CodingFriends/basic-vocabulary-word-lists/README.md

 ## Want to make your language available?

-If you want to help us expand the word lists and make your language accessible from multiple languages and vice versa, please reach out to team@wokabulary.com!
+If you would like to help us expand the word lists and make your language accessible from multiple languages and vice versa, please reach out to team@wokabulary.com!

 ## License